Sarthak3003/JTP-TechnicalProject/README.md

 ## Description

-Our website helps farmers decide which crops to plant based on factors like soil type, climate, and location.
+Our website helps farmers decide which crops to plant based on factors like Nitrogen level, Phosphorus level, Potassium level, Temperature, Humidity, pH level, and Rainfall.
 It's like having a virtual agricultural advisor at your fingertips!

 [![JTP.png](https://i.postimg.cc/Bb9KbNR1/JTP.png)](https://postimg.cc/JDxnd3r1)

+In the above user flow diagram, the user will first needs to log in to the website.
+If the user is not registered, then the user needs to create an account.

+Once the account is created, the user will have access to the crop recommendation and ideal composition services.
+The user can choose any service and fill the respective form.

+## Built With

+* [React.Js](https://react.dev/) - The web framework used for frontend
+* [Django Rest Framework](https://www.django-rest-framework.org/) - The web framework used for backend
+* [MongoDB](https://www.mongodb.com/) - Used for database management
+* [Docker](https://www.docker.com/) - Used to test and deploy the website

 ## Preview